briankeane/SwiftSortableTableViews/README.md

 ### Installation
 add this to your cocoapods target:
 ```
-pod 'SwiftSortableTableViews', '~>0.0.4'
+pod 'SwiftSortableTableViews', '~>0.1.1'
 ```

 ### Setup
 Set the Class of your UITableView in storyboard to `SortableTableView`.
-Then in your `viewDidLoad` method, create your SortableTableViews, assign them each a SortableTableViewDataSource and SortableTableViewDelegate, and create a SortableTableViewHandler, passing it your ViewController's view and an array of the SortableTableViews you'd like to use.
+Then in your `viewDidLoad` method assign them each a SortableTableViewDataSource and SortableTableViewDelegate, and create a SortableTableViewHandler, passing it your ViewController's view and an array of the SortableTableViews you'd like to use.

 ```
 import SwiftSortableTableViews